magpylib/magpylib/docs/_pages/user_guide/guide_ressources_01_physics.md

 ## What is implemented ?

 The expressions used in Magpylib describe perfectly homogeneous magnets, surface charges, and line currents with natural boundary conditions.
-Magpylib is at its best when dealing with static air-coils (no eddy currents, no soft-magnetic cores) and high grade permanent magnets (Ferrite, NdFeB, SmCo or similar materials).
+Magpylib is at its best when dealing with static air-coils (no eddy currents, no soft-magnetic cores) and high-grade permanent magnets (Ferrite, NdFeB, SmCo or similar materials).
 When **magnet** permeabilities are below $\mu_r < 1.1$ the error typically undercuts few %.
 Demagnetization factors are not included.
 The line **current** solutions give the exact same field as outside of a wire that carries a homogeneous current.

 ## The analytical solutions